-Hazardous waste must be accumulated at or near the point of generation in properly designated areas with signs labeled "Hazardous Waste Accumulation Area."
-Only one container per waste stream is permitted at an accumulation area.
-The laboratory managers or lab coordinator must be contacted immediately to pick up a filled container or a container that has reached 180 days of storage.
+Hazardous waste must be accumulated at or near the point of generation in properly designated areas with signs labeled "Hazardous Waste Satellite Accumulation Area (SAA)."
+Only one container per waste stream is permitted at an SAA.
+The laboratory managers or lab coordinator must be contacted immediately to pick up a filled container, a container that is no longer needed, or a container that has been in a SAA for one year.
 The lab managers and lab coordinator can provide new containers, if necessary.
 It is important that hazardous waste containers are not filled all the way to the top; some space must be left in the top of the container.
-The laboratory managers or lab coordinator will arrange with the Waste Coordinator for the transportation of hazardous waste containers to the Central Accumulation Area in Lenhert.
+The laboratory managers or lab coordinator will arrange with the Waste Coordinator for the transportation of hazardous waste containers to the Central Accumulation Area in Kline 301A or Lenhert.

-Hazardous waste accumulation areas are to be inspected by the laboratory managers or laboratory coordinator on a weekly basis to ensure that all containers are labeled, sealed properly, and that contents of the waste container are documented.
+SAA locations are to be inspected by the laboratory managers or laboratory coordinator on a weekly basis to ensure that all containers are labeled, sealed properly, and that contents of the waste container are documented.
 It is the ultimate responsibility of the person in charge of the laboratory where the accumulation area is located to oversee its daily use.
-The Chemical Hygiene Officer is available for consultation regarding accumulation areas and their proper use, and will assist in correcting issues if an area is not used or maintained properly.
+The Chemical Hygiene Officer is available for consultation regarding accumulation areas and their proper use and will assist in correcting issues if an area is not used or maintained properly.